aclaycomb0004/Proj-Class-2020/README.md

 > There will be a carousel on the home page from the New York Times Best Seller API that displays a thumbnail of the book, its rank, the title, and the author, as well as a link to where you can purchase the book.

+> There will be a "Useless Fact", fetched from Random Useless Facts API, at the bottom of the page that loads a different useless fact every time the page loads.

 # Technical Summary

-> I'll be using Create React App with React Router Dom (React/JS), the open library search API, and the New York Times Best Seller API.
+> I'll be using Create React App with React Router Dom (React/JS), the open library search API, the New York Times Best Seller API, and the Random Useless Fact API.

 # Features